 Your child has just been diagnosed with autism spectrum disorder: what to expect

-With consistent, evidence-based therapies, you’re likely to see improvement in your child’s behaviour, language and social interactions.
-But every child on the autism spectrum behaves differently, and every child with autism spectrum disorder (ASD) will respond to interventions and therapy differently too.
+With consistent, evidence-based interventions, you’re likely to see improvement in your child’s behaviour, language and social interactions.
+But each child with autism spectrum disorder (ASD) behaves differently, so each child will respond to interventions and therapy differently too.

 What works for one child and family might not work for another.
 Many parents find they have to try a few different types of intervention to find what works best for their child and their family.